 In fact, Co.Lab started with a multi-day event in 2017 in Boston, where participants built and programmed Raspberry Pi digital cameras—and then took those cameras around the city to capture images that represented lines of a poem.
-We’ve traveled across the globe since then—from New York to Colorado, Minneapolis to Madrid, and London to Buenos Aires—hosting workshops that show students the amazing things that can happen when people work together to solve problems.
+We traveled across the globe from New York to Colorado, Minneapolis to Madrid, and London to Buenos Aires—hosting workshops to show students the amazing things that can happen when people work together to solve problems.

 Brno, Czech Republic